-Not only is the College preserving our precious resources, but there is a dedicated, proactive strategy to be as carbon neutral as possible by 2020.
-And it is well on its way to achieving this goal, while at the same time educating the Saints scholars to take these initiatives into their own daily lives.
+Not only is the College preserving our precious resources, but there is a dedicated, proactive strategy to be as carbon neutral as possible.
+It is well on its way to achieving this goal, while at the same time educating the Saints scholars to take these initiatives into their own daily lives.

 From the ongoing removal of alien growth (mostly blue gums and black wattle) and the replanting of 2 500 indigenous trees, to the cleaning – and subsequent custodianship – of the William Nicol Bird Sanctuary, Saints has shown that it is possible for every school to contribute to the health and welfare of its scholars.
 Our Saints Campus Tree Index can be viewed here.

 However, it is in the fight against the College’s carbon footprint that Saints deserves its accolades, having been awarded the prestigious Platinum Green Flag status, which highlights its involvement in greening initiatives, not only within the school, but also within the community.